gluonhq/rich-text-area/README.md

 ### Samples

-Several demo samples, from basic to full-featured samples can be found in the samples folder.
+Several demo samples, from basic to full-featured samples can be found in the [samples folder](samples).

-See [sample's readme](samples/README.md) for the complete lists of samples and their description.

-One of this samples is the [FullFeaturedDemo sample](samples/src/main/java/com/gluonhq/richtextarea/samples/FullFeaturedDemo.java).
+One of these samples is the [FullFeaturedDemo sample](samples/src/main/java/com/gluonhq/richtextarea/samples/FullFeaturedDemo.java).

 #### FullFeaturedDemo sample